1-max-1/WASMSerialTerminal/README.md

 The `Shared` folder also contains a component called `WebSerialSupportChecker.razor`.
 This component is for use in `App.razor`.
 It checks if the users browser supports the web serial API.
 If it is not supported, then an error message is displayed.
 Otherwise, the component lets `App.razor` render the rest of its regular content.

+The `wwroot` folder contains a list of USB device ID's in JSON format (obtained from [https://github.com/1-max-1/usb_ids_api](https://github.com/1-max-1/usb_ids_api)).
+The app attempts to identify the connected device by looking through this list.

 # Github pages
 This project is currently hosted on github pages [here](https://1-max-1.github.io/WASMSerialTerminal).